huggingface/diffusers/docs/source/en/api/pipelines/fabric.md

 # FABRIC

-[FABRIC: Personalizing Diffusion Models with Iterative Feedback](https://huggingface.co/papers/2307.10159) (FABRIC) is by Dimitri von Rütte, Elisabetta Fedele, Jonathan Thomm and Lukas Wolf
+[FABRIC: Personalizing Diffusion Models with Iterative Feedback](https://huggingface.co/papers/2307.10159) (FABRIC) is by Dimitri von Rütte, Elisabetta Fedele, Jonathan Thomm and Lukas Wolf.

 FABRIC is a training-free approach that conditions the diffusion process on a set of feedback images, applicable to a wide range of popular diffusion models.
 It is created by researchers and engineers from [ETH Zürich, Switzerland](https://github.com/sd-fabric).
 The [`FabricPipeline`] can generate photo-realistic images given any text input using Stable Diffusion.